malramsay64/phd-thesis/08_Appendix/Projects.md

 directed for the ordering required from top to bottom, while acyclic indicates that all paths through the graph are finite, put another way, everything can be calculated.

-![Drawing the dependencies of each simulation, starting at initialisation we get a tree of nodes.](08_Appendix/figures/simulation.pdf){#fig:simulation_dag}

 There is a lot of research into decomposing computations into directed acyclic graphs and performing the resulting calculations [@apache/spark;@apache/airflow;@spotify/luigi;@DaskDevelopmentTeam2016]